 Some seats may be reserved for foreign students.
-These are usually supernumerary, and admission for them is handled separately.
-The number of seats and the process for application and admission are described in the prospectus every year.
+These are usually supernumerary, and admission for such seats is handled separately.
+The number of seats and the process for application and admission are described in each year's prospectus.

-Non-degree Students
+• Non-degree Students

 A non-degree student is a student registered for a degree in a recognized university/ institute in India or abroad and who is officially sponsored by that Institute/university to complete part of the academic requirements at IIIT-Delhi.
-Such students may do courses or projects in IIIT-D, and will be given transcripts for the academic work carried out at IIIT-Delhi.
-During their stay at IIIT-D, such students will also be governed by all academic and disciplinary rules of IIIT-Delhi.
+Such students may do courses or projects in IIIT-Delhi, and will be given transcripts for the academic work carried out at IIIT-Delhi.
+During their stay at IIIT-Delhi, such students will also be governed by all academic and disciplinary rules of IIIT-Delhi.
 Credits earned by a non-degree student at IIIT-Delhi cannot be applied towards any degree/diploma offered by IIIT-Delhi at any time.
 The admission to non-degree status is decided on a case to case basis.
-The applications are received by the Dean, Academic Affairs.
+The applications are received by the DOAA.